seth-dobson/artful-analytics.github.io/_posts/2020-05-17-visualizing-locke-and-mill.md

 ---
 layout: post
-title: Visualizing Locke & Mill
+title: Visualizing Locke and Mill
 ---

 A {tidytext} analysis of John Locke and John Stuart Mill